srkraut/sigma-docs/docs/layout/campaign.md

 The new Ad Campaign record will be added to the grid.

-- Use the row menu and select Edit to provide the required criteria in order that Xibo can work out the play frequency:
+- Use the row menu and select Edit to provide the required criteria in order that Sigma-DS can work out the play frequency:
   ![Alt text](campaign9.png)
 - Provide Start and End Dates and Times for the Ad Campaign.
 (This is required information and cannot be left blank)
 - Select from available Displays and Display Groups to play this Ad Campaign on.
 (This is required information and cannot be left blank)